Privacy, cookies, and terms

 1 Sunning Road

 Symphony will respond promptly to any such complaints or inquiries, within one month from the date on which we receive such complaint or inquiry and have verified your identity.
-This is without prejudice to your right to launch a complaint with the data protection authority in the EEA country in which you live or work.
+This is without prejudice to your right to launch a complaint with the data protection authority in the UK or in the EEA country in which you live or work.

 If a privacy complaint or dispute cannot be resolved through Symphony’s internal process, Symphony has agreed to participate in the VeraSafe Dispute Resolution Procedure.
 Subject to the terms of the VeraSafe Dispute Resolution Procedure, VeraSafe will provide appropriate recourse free of charge to you.
 To file a complaint with VeraSafe and participate in the VeraSafe Dispute Resolution Procedure, please submit the required information here: https://www.verasafe.com/privacy-services/dispute-resolution/submit-dispute/.